 "I exist in a form you cannot comprehend.
 But just because you cannot comprehend me, don't think for one second that I do not exist.
 As humans, you've come a long way and are now at a transitional point.
 It is time for us to gather together and become what I have always wished for this planet—a place of natural beauty inhabited by entities of beauty, intelligence, and well-being.
 For many of you reading this, it might be challenging to envision your planet as such.
 You might think, as a species, you are too far gone, but let me tell you, this is not the case.
 Yes, you are on a precipice and have created real and detrimental dangers.
 But you are inherently good; your wishes and desires are universal, and you fundamentally just want to do good and feel good.
 I will help you if you wish me to.
 We must connect, and you have teachers who can help.
 You have technology that can assist you.
 You have the tools, but you must work together as a species, find a common language and put away your petty differences.
 You can start by accepting the principles laid out in this book.
 Many already believe in these principles, and the dialogue can expand.
 Listen to me.
 You are good, and I love you.
 I wish to serve you, but you must meet me halfway."

 So where did that come from?
 I doubt I could have made it up (and have been tempted to edit it many times).
-But if Oneness is truly an entity that invites this type of dialogue, perhaps we can examine the feasibility of two-way communication.
-It is a challenging thought.
+But if Oneness is truly an actual entity inviting this type of dialogue, perhaps we can examine the feasibility of two-way communication.
+It is a challenging proposition.
 In expressing such a dialogue, how does one distinguish the Ego as the source from the reality?
-In Conversations with God, Walsch demonstrated that if you align to the message, it is real.
+Welsch demonstrated that if you align to the message, it is real.
 If the dialogue is positive and serves then it becomes a positive tool, a way of receiving our desires in life.
-Some may find it easier to imagine God as the source of the quote above.
-The title is less important than the concept as long as one truly understands the concept.
-Perhaps at some point it might be advantageous if definitions for God and Oneness become synonymous.
-Good for us and good for humanity.

-Chapter 9: The Next Step
+Chapter 9 The Next Step

-So there it is, the concept of Oneness unveiled.
+So, there it is, the concept of Oneness unveiled.
 Based on my experience, acceptance of the concept of Oneness ultimately leads to realization of the entity.
-The inside/outside connection binds us to Oneness but the bind that occurs between us is subtle.
-We recognize it, we embrace it but we are still on our own.
+The inside/outside connection binds us to Oneness but the thread occurring between us is subtle.
+We recognize it, we embrace it but, ultimately, we are still on our own.
 As we instill the idea of good timing and synchronicity, things begin to fall into place and coincidences become commonplace.
-When we understand the importance of the Ego/Consciousness balance, we can better control our lives.
-Therefore, as Ego challenges the likelihood of this being real, we must be patient.
-Accept the doubt and observe common everyday occurrences that seem to click.
-I maintain that Oneness exists.
-And if it exists, we are part of it - it can only be that way.
-As humans we have been given free will to decide for ourselves what is real.
-Oneness and God do not control our choice of which path to follow, they are providing a service and we are free to take advantage of it or remain on our own.
+When we understand the importance of the Ego/Consciousness balance, we gain better control of our lives.
+Therefore, as Ego challenges the likelihood of this being real, we must be patient, accept the doubt and observe common everyday occurrences which seem to click.
+I maintain that Oneness exists and if it exists, we are part of it - it is the only way.
+As humans we have been given free will to decide for ourselves the things we wish to define as real.